Frank Kendrick: Other

-Frank currently runs basketball camps, which consists of other former Purdue, IBA, and NBA players.
+Frank later ran basketball camps, which consisted of other former Purdue, IBA, and NBA players.
 In 2002, he was inducted into the Indiana Basketball Hall of Fame.
-He spent two seasons (2009-10 & 2010-11) as the head coach of his high school alma mater, Indianapolis Arsenal Tech High School.
-He currently is employed at Pike High School as the Dean of Students.
+He spent two seasons (2009–10 & 2010–11) as the head coach of his high school alma mater, Indianapolis Arsenal Tech High School.
+He was employed at Noblesville High School as an instructional assistant until his retirement in 2024.

+Personal life and death

+Kendrick met his wife, Belgian native Mieke Lambrecht-Kendrick, while he was playing basketball in Europe; she was the sister of one of his teammates.
+They had three children.
+His son, Kristof, played college basketball for the Western Michigan Broncos and has served as a coach at the collegiate and high school levels.

+Kendrick died in his Indianapolis home on December 18, 2024, at the age of 74.